 Coface uses a number of data elements to assess a company's short-term probability of default.
 The core of the assessment is comprised of data points from the following categories:

-- Financial Ratings - Based on a company's consolidated financial figures
+- Financial Data - Based on a company's consolidated financial figures

-- Payment Incident Ratings - Derived from statistical scores
+- Commercial Payment Performance - Derived from statistical scores

 - Company Identity Data - Including company age, location, line of business, employees, court rulings, etc.